LukasDufek28/LukasDufek28/README.md

 - 👋 Hi, I’m Lukas
-- 👀 I’m interested in Gaming and AI
+- 👀 I’m interested in automatization and AI
-- 🌱 I’m currently learning Python, HTML, CSS
+- 🌱 I’m currently learning Python, HTML, CSS, Flask
 - 💞️ I’m looking to collaborate on website and app development
 - 📫 How to reach me: donnytheretard on discord
-- 😄 Pronouns: braindead
-- ⚡ Fun fact:                           no

 <!---
 LukasDufek28/LukasDufek28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.